3583Bytes/RestAV/README.md

 This will run in a docker container that is defined in [docker-compose.yml](https://github.com/3583Bytes/RestAV/blob/master/docker-compose.yml) which has a dependency on [ClamAV](https://hub.docker.com/r/mkodockx/docker-clamav/) container.

-RestAV API Methods:
+##RestAV API Methods:

-Post:
+### Post:

-ScanFile: Accepts a multipart/from-data file to scan and provides synchronous result:
+*ScanFile*: Accepts a multipart/from-data file to scan and provides synchronous result:
 Returns:
 [
     "Result",